rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 7B17.
 Numbers
 Make a note of any numbers associated with the publication not transcribed in another area, if considered important.
 7B18.
-“With” notes
+"With" notes
 7B18.1.
-If the description corresponds to part of a publication that is made up of two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together, make a note beginning “With” followed by a colon.
+If the description corresponds to part of a publication that is made up of two or more separately titled parts that are also separately paginated or foliated and have separate signatures, but which have been issued together, make a note beginning "With" followed by a colon.
 List the other parts of the publication in the note, in the order in which they are found.
 In the case of bound volumes, list all the other parts on the record for the first part and, in general, only the first on the records for the subsequent parts.
-(Do not make such “With” notes when the pagination, foliation, or signatures of separately titled parts are continuous with the part being described.
+(Do not make such "With" notes when the pagination, foliation, or signatures of separately titled parts are continuous with the part being described.
 Instead, record these titles in a contents note as instructed in 7B16.)